 The people of Kenya in East Africa, went to the polls on Thursday (8 November) to elect a new government.

-The people of Kenya in East Africa, went to the polls on Thursday (8 November) to elect a new government.
+Background: The people of Kenya in East Africa, went to the polls on Thursday (8 November) to elect a new government.
 Early results show that, as predicted, about half the present cabinet ministers would probably lose their seats.
 For the first time in Kenyan independent history, a white man has been elected to Parliament.
 Philip Leakey, Nairobi-born youngest son of world renowned anthropologists Louis and Marry Leakey, gained an eight-hundred majority over the nearest of eight black opponents.
 Kenyan President Daniel Arap Moi, who took over on the death of Jomo Kenyatta fifteen months ago, was returned, unopposed.

 SYNOPSIS: Some four million voters enjoyed a national holiday on Thursday (8 November) to vote in Kenya's first general election since the death of the late President Kenyatta.
 Many of them had walked for days through the bush to reach the polling stations.